-Our patent protection for mecamylamine hydrochloride is, and our patent protection for any other particular compound may be, limited to a specific method of use or indication.
-If a third party were to obtain approval of mecamylamine hydrochloride or other particular compound for use in another indication, we could be subject to competition arising from off-label use.
+Our patent protection for mecamylamine hydrochloride and TC-5214 is, and our patent protection for any other particular compound may be, limited to a specific method of use or indication.
+If a third party were to obtain approval of mecamylamine hydrochloride, TC-5214 or other particular compound for use in another indication, we could be subject to competition arising from off-label use.

 Although we generally seek the broadest patent protection available for our proprietary compounds, we may not be able to obtain patent protection for the actual composition of any particular compound and may be limited to protecting a new method of use for the compound or otherwise restricted in our ability to prevent others from exploiting the compound.
-For example, we currently rely on method of use patent coverage in the United States for mecamylamine hydrochloride.
+For example, we currently rely on method of use patent coverage in the United States for mecamylamine hydrochloride and TC-5214.
+Although we are pursuing patent protection for the composition of TC-5214 as a pharmaceutical product, the likelihood that we will obtain that patent protection is uncertain.
 If we are unable to obtain patent protection for the actual composition of any compound that we seek to develop and commercialize and must rely on method of use patent coverage, we would likely be unable to prevent others from manufacturing or marketing that compound for any use that is not protected by our patent rights.
 We are aware of one company, Athenagen Inc., that has announced plans to initiate a clinical trial of mecamylamine hydrochloride as a treatment for age-related macular degeneration, a condition characterized by degeneration of the retina in the eye.
-If a third party were to receive marketing approval for mecamylamine hydrochloride or any other compound for which we rely on method of use patent coverage for another use, physicians could nevertheless prescribe it for indications that are not described in the product's labeling or approved by the FDA or other regulatory authorities.
+If a third party were to receive marketing approval for mecamylamine hydrochloride, TC-5214 or any other compound for which we rely on method of use patent coverage for another use, physicians could nevertheless prescribe it for indications that are not described in the product's labeling or approved by the FDA or other regulatory authorities.
 Even if we have patent protection for the prescribed indication, as a practical matter, we would have little recourse as a result of this off-label use.
 In that event, our revenues from the commercialization of the compound would likely be adversely affected.